Adobe stock forecast for 2026: targets of 420–550 USD and fundamental valuation of ADBE

 Commenting on its record Q1 FY 2025 revenue, Adobe’s management emphasised the significant role of AI-based innovation.
 CEO Shantanu Narayen stated that Adobe’s AI achievements drive creative economic growth.
 In particular, he noted that AI-focused products (Acrobat AI Assistant, Firefly App, and GenStudio) generated over 125.00 million USD in revenue, which is expected to double by the end of the fiscal year 2025.

-As part of its Q2 fiscal 2025 financial targets, Adobe expects total revenue to be between 5.77 and 5.82 billion USD and EPS between 4.95 and 5.00 USD.
+As part of its Q2 2025 financial guidance, Adobe expects total revenue to be between 5.77 and 5.82 billion USD and EPS between 4.95 and 5.00 USD.
 The company also anticipates an operating margin of approximately 45%.
 In the Digital Media segment, Adobe expects revenue of 4.27-4.30 billion USD.
-Overall, these forecasts align with analysts’ expectations.
+Overall, these projections are broadly in line with analysts’ expectations.
 However, following their release, the company’s stock fell by over 14% as investors voiced concerns about the pace of monetising Adobe’s AI initiatives.

 On 12 June, Adobe Inc. released its Q2 fiscal 2025 results for the period ending 30 May.
 Below are its key highlights: